alexan1/alexan1.github.io/_posts/2019-12-26-deploy blazor to github pages.md

 Although Blazor is client side application, it need to be compiled before deployment.

 So I opened project in VS, published to local folder, initialized git repo and published it on GitHub.
-And you need to add two files to repo: <i>404.html</i> file with a script that handles redirecting the request to the <i>index.html</i> page
+And you need to add two files to repo: <i>404.html</i> file with a script that handles redirecting the request to the <i>index.html</i> page.
+You can take this file [here](https://github.com/blazor-demo/blazor-demo.github.io/blob/master/404.html).
+Also you need to add empty file <i>.nojekyll</i>.